Loading…

 A mono-Red Leader can only run Red cards.
 A Red/Green Leader can run Red, Green, and Red/Green dual cards.
 This color-locking is the core deckbuilding constraint and the reason Leader choice defines your whole deck.

-Regionals and larger: Strict deck registration.
+Regionals and larger: Strict deck registration under Standard Regulation.
 You submit a decklist.
-Any illegal card (banned, over-4-copies, off-color) results in a game loss or disqualification.
-Verify your list against the current ban list.
+Any illegal card (banned, over-4-copies, off-color, or from a rotated-out block) results in a game loss or disqualification.
+Verify your list against both the current block requirements and the ban list.

-Online play (Sim): Community simulators usually track the official ban list, but always confirm the sim's list matches the current official one before assuming a deck is legal.
+Online play (Sim): Community simulators usually track the official ban list and current Standard blocks, but always confirm the sim's settings match the current official rules before assuming a deck is legal.

 Sanctioned One Piece TCG tournaments are typically played in a best-of-three match format.
 Understanding how matches work changes how you build and pilot a deck.